facebookincubator/velox/velox/docs/functions/spark/decimal.rst

     precision = 38
     scale = max(38 - (p - s), min(s, 6))

+Caps p ans s at 38 when not allowing precision loss.

 Users experience runtime errors when the actual result cannot be represented with the calculated decimal type.